 - 3 semester hours in mathematics, statistics, or computer science

 Once you have completed your bachelor's degree and a major concentration in Accounting, you are ready to apply to the board.
-Note that your bachelor's degree might still be in progress, but you must be within 18 semester or 27 quarter hours away from graduation.
+Note that your bachelor's may still be in progress, but you must be within 18 semester or 27 quarter hours of graduation.
 First, complete an application for the Uniform Certified Public Accountant examination that you can download from the National Association of State Boards of Accountancy (NASBA) website.
+If you find the provided information confusing, simply email the NASBA in order to clarify.

 Along with a completed application, have your official transcripts sent from your educational institution to the Board.
 If you are relying on your supervised experience, provide the board with a signed, notarized letter that reflects: